Today's Options Market Update

 Notable Put Activity

-We know these blocks are new positions based on the respective open interest figures and it appears that a $10.00-wide bear put spread was established for a net debit of $2.45 (x 2,000 contracts x 100 multiplier, excluding commissions) which suggests that the block trader believes that XRT will close below the break-even price of $91.55 at expiration.
+We know the block trade on the 60.00 call is a new position based on the open interest figure and it appears that either a) a previously held long 5K call position was rolled down from the 65.00 to the 60.00 strike price or b) a new bull call spread was established for a net debit of $0.85 (x 5,000 contracts x 100 multiplier, excluding commissions), which would suggest that the block trader believes that BHF will close above the break-even price of $60.85 at expiration.

-The Macerich Co.
-(MAC - $0.23 to $17.20): A 10K contract block was bought on the September 17th 17.00 put for $2.15 when the bid/ask spread was $1.80 x $2.20 (open interest is 560).
-We know that this block is a new position based on the open interest figure and we can assume the intent is bearish in nature since the trade took place above the midpoint of the bid/ask spread.
+Texas Roadhouse Inc. (TXRH + $0.57 to $90.39): Option volume is running at roughly 16x the daily average of 753 contracts which is primarily being driven by a 5,378 contract block that was bought on the November 19th 90.00 call for $3.10 when the bid/ask spread was $2.40 x $3.20 (open interest is 117).
+We know this block is a new position based on the open interest figure and we can assume that the intent is bullish in nature since the trade took place above the midpoint of the bid/ask spread.
+Note: TXRH is slated to report Q3 earnings on October 28th after the bell so this positioning captures the potential impact of that event.

 Interested in receiving notifications of intraday unusual option trades?
 Follow Schwab’s Vice President of Trading & Derivatives Randy Frederick on Twitter @RandyAFrederick who will be tweeting unusual options trades as he sees them throughout the day.